 Key Stage 5 Curriculum

 Students opting to study Art and Design at Oriel Sixth Form can pick either 3D Design, Fine Art, Textiles Design or Photography as a single option of eight periods a fortnight.
-Our AS and A2 levels are awarded by the Edexcel exam board and are weighted 60%courseowrk and 40% practical examination.
+Our A2 levels are awarded by the AQA exam board and are weighted 60% coursework and 40% practical examination.